-6.27 South Oxfordshire District Council: Policy to allow applications for a casino
+6.27 South Oxfordshire District Council: Policy not to allow applications for a casino

 Section 166 of the Act gives the council the power to pass a 'no casino' resolution, meaning that applications for a casino would not be considered.
-The council has not adopted a 'no casino' policy.
-As such, all applications received for a premises licence to operate a casino in the council area would be judged on their own merits, in accordance with the contents of this policy, consideration of the licensing objectives and adherence to the Act and Commission Guidance.
+The council has adopted a 'no casino' resolution on the basis that the district was not a suitable location for a casino, that it could bring the potential for criminal exploitation and risk of money laundering, the need to protect the vulnerable from gambling harm, and the risk of harm from addiction to gambling.
+This resolution is required to be renewed within three years.